Chart Color Schemes

 St Johns Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-St Johns Park dwelling structures, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
-Home ownership in St Johns Park was 51.5%, with mortgaged dwellings at 27.1% and rented ones at 21.4%.
-The median monthly mortgage repayment was $2,089, higher than Sydney metro's $2,000.
-Median weekly rent in the area was $450, compared to Sydney metro's $400.
-Nationally, St Johns Park's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+St Johns Park's dwellings were 93.9% houses and 6.1% other types (semi-detached, apartments, others) in the latest Census, compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
+Home ownership was 51.5%, with mortgaged dwellings at 27.1% and rented ones at 21.4%.
+The median monthly mortgage repayment was $2,089, higher than Sydney metro's average of $2,000.
+Median weekly rent was $450, above Sydney metro's $400.
+Nationally, St Johns Park's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing